Frequently Asked Questions (FAQs)

 The 2023 National Survey of College Graduates (NCSG) includes two new questions that measure sex at birth and gender identity.
 These data will be available in early 2025.

-j) NCSES’s Survey of Earned Doctorates (SED) (Planned)
+j) NCSES’s Survey of Earned Doctorates (SED) (Current)

-Based on experimental results in the 2024 Survey of Earned Doctorates (SED), NCSES is proposing to add questions on sex at birth, gender identity, and sexual orientation to the SED in a manner that ensures the confidentiality and privacy of respondents and their responses.
-If approved by the Office of Management and Budget (OMB), these SOGI questions would be included in the 2025 SED data collection effort that begins in June 2024.
+Based on experimental results in the 2024 Survey of Earned Doctorates (SED), NCSES has added questions on sex at birth, gender identity, and sexual orientation to the SED in a manner that ensures the confidentiality and privacy of respondents and their responses.
+With approval by the Office of Management and Budget (OMB) in May 2024, these SOGI questions were included in the 2025 SED data collection effort that began in June 2024.

 Q: How does NCSES protect respondent privacy and minimize disclosure risk?
 Why is this important?